mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Train-test split

-We split the data as suggested in question Q1, leaving a 20% of the data for testing.
+We split the data as suggested in question Q1, keeping a 20% of the data for testing.

 ```
 In [4]: from sklearn.model_selection import train_test_split